Load Several/Multiple EPR Data/Spectra Files Simultaneously

 Character string ('specimen'), inherited from

 list.files.
-A pattern from file name which might not necessarily appear at the beginning of the file name.
-One might also consult how to use regular expressions in R. THE SAME NAME ANDname.patternMUST BE USED FOR ALL FILE NAMES WITHIN THE SERIES.- dir_ASC
+A pattern from file name which may not necessarily appear at the beginning of the file name.
+One might also consult how to use regular expressions in R. THE SAME NAME ANDname.patternMUST BE USED FOR ALL FILE NAMES WITHIN THE SERIES.- dir_asc_bin

 Path (defined by